mendesbarreto/SignalsCSharpApi/README.md

 What is it?
 ------

-SignalsCSharpApi is an open-source C# library witch simplify the messaging between objects and makes it easy to implement the Observer pattern while avoiding boilerplate your code.
+Signals Api is an open-source C# library which simplifies the messaging between objects and makes easy the implementation of Observer pattern, while avoiding boilerplate your code.
 This library could be used in place of delegate and C# events.

-The main idea behind this library is make you code clear and easy to add and remove "listeners" of a object event.
+The main idea behind this library is make you code clear and easy to add and remove "listeners" of a specific object event.

-Before we start, I need you have some concepts in your mind such as:
+Before we start, you need to know some concepts such as:

+* Listener is a method which will be called after the signal was dispatched.

-Signal is a dispatcher of a single event in a specific object and hods a list of your own listeners.
+* Signal is a dispatcher of a single event in a specific object and has and holds a list of your own listeners which can be removed or added as needed by the programmer.

-Signal works like a delegate and Events, the difference in use signals are: You have less code to bore you. =) The most common way to use this library is with user interface, but can be used to many ways especially in gaming applications.
+* Signal works like a delegate and Events, the difference in use signals are: You have less code to bore you and The workflow is simpler than "delegates". =)

+* The most common way to use this library is with user interface, but can be used to many ways especially in gaming applications.

 Ok, Let's see some code!

 TODO: INSTALL TUTORIAL